LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

    Most of the time, you only need to wait about 30 seconds to refresh and see the assignment repository.

-When you refresh and your assignment repository ahs been created, this is what you should see:
+When you refresh and your assignment repository has been created, this is what you should see:

 .. figure:: figures/gh-classroom-ready-assignment.png
    :alt: A GitHub Classroom assignment has been created.